Power/Speaker Wiring Harness

 I do not have parking brake bypass devices for any other aftermarket HU models (including Pioneer models starting with AVH–...).
 Search on eBay or Amazon.
 Be sure that you choose a device that is advertised to work with your specific HU model.
 The smaller, solid-state type devices are much better than a huge 30 Amp automotive relay.

-Most recent Subaru HUs have a standard Motorola antenna socket on the back, and the car already has an OEM antenna adapter (to convert from Subaru's proprietary antenna plug to Motorola).
-I think all non-nav Impreza, Crosstrek, and Forester HUs with built-in BT and USB have the Motorola socket.
+Most recent Subaru HUs have a standard Motorola antenna socket on the back, and the car already has an OEM antenna adapter (to convert from Subaru's proprietary antenna plug to a male Motorola antenna plug).

-Cars with these OEM HU models definitely have the OEM Motorola adapter (so they do not need an aftermarket antenna adapter):
+Cars with these OEM HU models definitely have the OEM Motorola adapter and do not need an aftermarket antenna adapter:

 To Place Your Order

 See this page for shipping and payment options.
 Let me know if you have any questions.
-When you're ready to place your order (or for an itemized quote with shipping), please send the information requested on that page, in the section "To place an order".
+When you're ready to place your order, please send the information requested on that page (in the section "To place an order").